awslabs/amazon-neptune-tools/neptune-export/docs/create-pg-config.md

             -el <edgeLabels>, --edge-label <edgeLabels>
                 Labels of edges to be included in config (optional, default all labels)

+            --host-header <hostHeader>
+                Host header (<NEPTUNE_DNS:PORT> if connecting to an IAM DB enabled Neptune cluster through a load balancer – see https://github.com/aws-samples/aws-dbs-refarch-graph/tree/master/src/connecting-using-a-load-balancer)

+                This option may occur a maximum of 1 times

             --log-level <logLevel>
                 Log level (optional, default 'error')